 Ship Tease: Franky/Robin shiptease has peaked up in recent anime episodes.
 The new Opening Narration shows Robin helping Franky with his inventions, when the helper’s role is usually given to the crew’s another inventor, Usopp.
 Additionally, when Franky and Robin meet after two years, their conversation is filled with ship tease starting with Franky openly and loudly complimenting Robin’s appearance.
 Then there’s Franky’s reaction (or lack of) to Boa Hancock when the crew sees her.
 It seems that the creators of the anime have really taken Franky and Robin’s roles as officialTeam Dad and Team Mom seriously.

 Mary Sue: Deconstructed, actually.
-Sure she's sweet, kind and selfless; the only member of the Royal Family that was liked during the rebellion (partly because she disappeared), showed startling amount of maturity at 10 years old during a world conference, infiltrated an organization threatening her country's stability when she was 14, and is an honorary Straw Hat.
+Sure she's sweet, kind, and selfless; the only member of the Royal Family that people liked during the rebellion (partly because she disappeared before things got really bad), showed startling amount of maturity at 10 years old during a world conference, infiltrated an organization threatening her country's stability when she was 14, and is an honorary Straw Hat.
 However, she was also like any other child, in that she was occasionally mischievous, and it got her into trouble.
-Her sensitivity and empathy made her fear anyone getting hurt on her behalf or dying, which actually worried Igaram whether she'd be a strong leader when she grows up, and that fear later developed into Chronic Hero Syndrome which would get her into a fight with Luffy when he called her out on it, along with making her Crocodile's personal Chew Toy.
+Her sensitivity and empathy made her fear anyone getting hurt or dying on her behalf, which actually worried Igaram whether she'd be a strong leader when she grew up, and that fear later developed into Chronic Hero Syndrome which would get her into a fight with Luffy when he called her out on it, along with making her Crocodile's personal Chew Toy.
 Her optimism often masked the anxiety over her country, and a seething hatred for Crocodile.
 Her experience made her knowledgeable of the Grand Line and the threats facing the Straw Hats, but she'd often neglect to tell them.
-Her fighting skills were surprisingly good even for her rank, but amongst the Straw Hats, especially the "Monster Trio", weren't remarkable (she's unable to defeat a single giant crocodile, but Luffy defeats several even while weakened by ankle-deep water).
+Her fighting skills were surprisingly good even for her rank, but amongst the Straw Hats, especially the "Monster Trio", they weren't remarkable (she's unable to defeat a single giant banana-gator, but Luffy defeats several even while weakened by ankle-deep water).
 She did simultaneously go through Character Development and Took a Level in Badass before the crew left her.